 For those that celebrate, the winter holidays are many things.
 Wonderful.
 Loving.
 Exciting.
 And often stressful.
 There’s a reason that mental health can plummet around this time of year.
 The expectations are high (and so is the price tag attached to “good cheer”).
 We’ve rounded up a few tips to keep things merry and bright.

 It’s simply a fact that you have a limited number of minutes and hours in the day.
 Commit to taking a few of them for yourself every day throughout the holiday season.
 Whether that’s to get in a walk with the dog as exercise, meditate or even sit down with your personal financial goals, there are many benefits to be had.

 If you need to enter this item in on a to-do list, do it.
 If you want a physical reminder, set an alarm.
 Just don’t let the days slip by without taking time for yourself in the coming months.

 Sometimes it can be fun to get caught up in the celebrations, but don’t let traditions rule your life if they’re no making you happy.
 If you have a rocky relationship with your family, it’s okay to spend the holidays apart.
 For people with chronic illnesses, they may be too exhausted to hit every party.
 Trying to save up to pay down debt or for a big expense?
 It’s okay to say no to presents this year.

-Social pressures don’t have to rule your life, no matter how it may seem.
 Come up with a few ways to express yourself so that you’re ready when people make demands on your time or your pocketbook.